 YWCA Southeastern Massachusetts is committed to dismantling racism in all forms by promoting awareness of racial and gender inequity, by educating individuals and communities, and advocating for equity throughout Southeastern Massachusetts.
 We support and promote the YWCA USA’s National Advocacy Agenda and are intentional in advancing the YWCA’s Mission of Eliminating Racism and Empowering Women.
 Our work includes establishing partnerships with allies, coalitions, and organizations; engaging grassroots networks; and hosting community forums, workshops, and racism and bias awareness events.

-On Monday, June 11, 2020, almost 300 individuals attended two Community Conversations facilitated by YWCA Executive Director Gail Fortes.
+Over the course of June and July, the YWCA hosted five Community Conversations and over 450 individuals from the community attended.
 People of Color shared their personal stories of how racism has affected them, microaggressions they have experienced, fears of raising their children, especially their black and brown sons, and overt white supremacist acts against them.
 Others shed light on New Bedford's history and the race riots of the 1970s.
 Many asked and learned how their workplaces can be more committed to antiracism work.
 The goal of these conversations was about having a space to come together as a community so that people can share and hear feelings of pain, rage, frustration, and fear; to validate and listen to those stories; and to think about ways we can dismantle racism in our community.
 We thank you for attending!

 Join us in the next steps towards eliminating racism!

 - Share your stories with the YWCA!
 Racial Justice Consultant Pam Pollock is collecting stories from individuals who have experienced racism and racist acts in our community.
-From experiencing microagressions to overtly white supremacist-motivated acts of aggression, please share your stories with Pam at email@example.com.
-Written stories, videos, and voice memos are all welcome.
+From experiencing microagressions to overtly white supremacist-motivated acts of aggression, please share your stories with Pam at firstname.lastname@example.org.
+Written stories and voice memos are both welcome.

-- Join the 21 Day Racial Equity Challenge with your school or workplace!
-On Juneteenth (June 19, commemorating the end of slavery in 1865), we will launch the first-ever YWCA 21 Day Racial Equity and Social Justice Challenge.
+- Sign up to offer the 21 Day Racial Equity Challenge with your school or workplace!
+On Juneteenth (June 19, commemorating the end of slavery in 1865), YWCA SEMA launched its first-ever 21 Day Racial Equity and Social Justice Challenge.
 Adapted by other YWCA’s and organizations from across the nation, this challenge was designed to create dedicated time and space to build more effective social justice habits, particularly those dealing with issues of race, power, privilege, and leadership.
 You will be presented with challenges such as reading an article, listening to a podcast, reflecting on personal experience and more.
 Participation in an activity like this helps us to discover how racial injustice and social injustice impact our community, to connect with one another, and to identify ways to dismantle racism and other forms of discrimination.
 This is an exciting opportunity to dive deep into racial equity and social justice.
 Please email Jordan at email@example.com to begin your Challenge today!

 Anti-Racism Readings & Resources (updated June 12, 2020)